Skip to main content

 • minimum_base_fee_per_gas: The base fee for Etherlink transactions, which is 1 gwei

-• speed_limit: The target number of ticks per second
+• speed_limit: The target amount of execution gas used per second

 • tolerance: The size the backlog is allowed to grow to before the execution fee increases

-• backlog: A measure of the number of ticks used per second in excess of the speed limit; Etherlink deducts the speed limit from the backlog every second
+• backlog: A measure of the amount of execution gas used in excess of the speed limit; Etherlink deducts the speed limit from the backlog every second

 • alpha: A scaling factor